TelegramDB/TelegramDB/README.md

 You can help us translate these guidelines, or localize the bot and the site in your language.
 To do so, contact us on Telegram, or open a discussion.
 ### Report us groups/channels not in the database.
-We will be happy to add public channels and groups to our database, reporting them will help us grow and improve.
+We will be happy to add public channels and groups to our database, reporting them will help us grow and improve the project.

 ## Content policies (illegal/DMCA/GDPR).
 **Please note that we are not affiliated in any way with Telegram** and not to contact their support, in case the data is only present on our platforms.

-The content on our platforms, are obtained directly from Telegram, by crawling __public__ groups and channels accessible by anyone.
+The content on our platforms, are obtained directly from Telegram by crawling __public__ groups and channels accessible by anyone.

 We do not apply any kind of filtering on the data collected by Telegram, so it may be illegal, contain incitement to hatred and violence or terrorist propaganda; it is also possible that it violates copyright or intellectual property.